William R. Horsfall and Annie Laurie E. Horsfall papers

 Dr. William Robert Horsfall (b.
 1908, d.
 1998) was a professor and researcher of medical entomology at UIUC from 1947 to 1977.

-Horsfall’s papers contain obituaries and a letter of appreciation regarding the life and work of William Robert Horsfall.
-Included is a commemorative book, “’Re-Work’ No More!” written by Horsfall’s wife, Annie Laurie Horsfall.
-These papers were donated by Horsfall’s niece, Sara Fitzgerald.
+Horsfall’s papers contain obituaries and a letter of appreciation regarding the life and work of William Robbert Horsfall.
+Included are two commemorative books, “’Re-Work’ No More!” and “Sweet Wine For The Years”, written by Annie Laurie Horsfall.
+These papers were donated by Horsfall’s niece, Sara Fitzgerald

 The University Archives has not received any other papers by Professor Horsfall; most likely they were discarded upon his retirement or death.